katalisha/katalisha.github.io/_posts/2016-01-22-ARC-Swift-closures-and-weak-self.markdown

       }
     }

-In this example when `self` is weakly assigned to `this` it does not increment selfs retain count.
+In this example when `self` is weakly assigned to `this` it does not increment self's retain count.
 The closure captures `this` instead of `self` so it doesn't increment the retain count on `self` either.
 Remember you only need a weak reference if the nested function is assigned to a property on self, which doesn't actually happen in this snippet.

 What's the point?